XZhang00/M-Thinker/README.md

 ### Questions

 If you have any questions, please create an issue or email me (23111135@bjtu.edu.cn).

+### Acknowledgement

+We gratefully acknowledge [MMATH](https://github.com/RUCAIBox/MMATH) and [PolyMath](https://github.com/qwenlm/polymath) for their significant contributions to evaluating the multilingual reasoning capabilities of models.

 ### Citation
 If you find this work useful, please consider citing our paper: